Rghvs03/AstraRoute_Hack-to-Hire_Prototype/README.md

-# 🕉️ Simhastha 2028 Smart Pilgrim Route Planner
+# 🕉️ AstraRoute AI for Simhastha 2028 A Smart Pilgrim Route Planner

 _A modern, crowd-aware route planning web application for Simhastha 2028 in Ujjain._